Womens Lacrosse Sticks

 There’s no such thing as the “best women’s lacrosse stick” because every women’s lacrosse player is different and needs different things from her stick to be successful.
 When you feel totally comfortable with the women’s lacrosse stick in your hands, that’s the best women’s lacrosse stick for you; and you should stick with it.
 The only reasons you should be changing your lacrosse stick is breaking your old lacrosse stick, looking to improve a part of your game, or needing an upgrade for a higher level of play.

 If you’re in the middle of your lacrosse season and aren’t having any of those issues with your lacrosse stick, it’s best to stick with what is working.
 However, if you do need to find a new women’s lacrosse stick, Stringers Society compiled a list of the most impressive women’s lacrosse sticks on the market.
-And if you aren’t able to get out to a local lacrosse shop to test and feel these women’s lacrosse sticks for yourself, this is a great place to get started on learning about the best women’s lacrosse sticks available.
+And if you can’t get out to a local lacrosse shop to test and feel these women’s lacrosse sticks for yourself, this is a great place to learn about the best women’s lacrosse sticks available.

 This shouldn’t totally limit your options when choosing the best women’s lacrosse stick for you, but you should keep in mind that women’s lacrosse sticks for defense are generally wider and heavier than those used for offense.
 And with that, let’s head on down to our list of the best women’s lacrosse sticks available.